 A thorough cyber resilience plan takes a holistic approach to security and resiliency.
 Plans must address prevention, detection and recovery.
 To be effective, your plan should include:

 - Monitoring platform configuration management.
 Look for tools that offer real-time cyber recovery updates so that business leaders can make informed decisions quickly.
-Your plan should include a solution that details system vulnerabilities and their severity level.
+Your resiliency plan should include a solution that details system vulnerabilities and their severity level.
 It should offer insight into how resilient your system is and how ready you are for disaster recovery.
-This will pave the way for quick recovery after a cyberattack or outage.
+This will pave the way for quick recovery after a cyberattack or ransomware attack.

 - Secured and isolated storage.
-Your plan should include isolated and protected backup data.
+Your business continuity plan should include isolated and protected backup data.
 Backups are of no use if the breach that corrupted your production environment can also corrupt your backup data.
 Malware creators code specifically to traverse networks and target backup data.
 Your plan should set up air-gapped barriers between environments so that no exploits can penetrate them.

 - Anomaly detection and validation of point-in-time (PIT) copies.
 Successful data recovery depends on clean data copies that come as close to the point in time of corruption as possible.
 A smart plan includes regularly validating the PIT copies to check for any anomalies and verifying their accuracy and recoverability.
 Regularly checks and ensuring the availability of the most recent, good copies enables speedy recovery of business operations if and when anomalies are detected, minimizing the impact on your business.